Saint Mary Spires: Varsity teams

-Conference Championships
+USM competes in 24 intercollegiate varsity sports:

 Football

 Saint Mary began its football program in 2000 under Kevin Haslam and the current coach is Lance Hinson.
 As of conclusion of the 2014 season, the school has an all-time record of 34 wins, 68 losses, and 0 ties.

 In 2016, The Spire football team won a school record 8 games, capping off the season by beating the #10 Kansas Wesleyan Coyotes.

 Softball

 In 2001 St.Mary's softball team won the KCAC tournament in their first season in the league.

-Cross Country/Track and Field
+Cross country / track and field

-The University of Saint Mary Cross Country and Track and Field teams have won 21 KCAC Conference Championships since the inception of the program in 2011-2012.
+The University of Saint Mary cross country and track and field teams have won 21 KCAC Conference Championships since the inception of the program in 2011-2012.
 The Spires have an active streak going while winning nine straight KCAC Men's Cross Country Championships from 2013-2021.
 The Spires are led by Head Cross Country and Track and Field Coach Alstin Benton.